 Hiking the Crack in Killarney with kids

-Tip: The parking lot for The Crack can be difficult to notice.
-There are two small reflectors on each side of the drive leading to the parking lot, which is about 3 kms from the George Lake Campground
+Pro-Tip: The parking lot for The Crack can be difficult to find.
+There are two small reflectors on each side of the drive leading to the parking lot, which is about 3 km from the George Lake Campground

 Slip and Slide